BLOG POST

 A scalable complement: AI chatbots

 Growing evidence suggests that these tools can move actual behavior—and we already know people are using them at scale.
-Chatbots have been found to increase actual vaccination in other contexts, including HPV vaccination in China and pneumococcal vaccination among older adults in Hong Kong.
-These aren’t niche, researcher-driven ideas.
-In the US, 58.5 percent of adults report using the internet to look for health or medical information, and OpenAI reports over 230 million people ask ChatGPT health and wellness questions each week.
-To meet this demand, the company just announced they’re launching ChatGPT Health, a product that “securely brings your health information and ChatGPT’s intelligence together, to help you feel more informed, prepared, and confident navigating your health.”
+Chatbots have been found to increase vaccination in other contexts, including HPV vaccination in China and pneumococcal vaccination among older adults in Hong Kong.
+In the U.S., 58.5 percent of adults report using the internet to look for health or medical information, and OpenAI reports over 230 million people ask ChatGPT health and wellness questions each week.
+OpenAI also recently launched ChatGPT Health, which the company says “securely brings your health information and ChatGPT’s intelligence together, to help you feel more informed, prepared, and confident navigating your health.”

-And to be clear: AI won’t fix a breakdown in trust—or an increasingly anti-science information environment.
-Used carelessly, chatbots could make things worse by scaling confident-sounding misinformation.
-But these tools are already becoming part of how people make health decisions.
-The question is whether public health will shape them into something accurate, accountable, and worth trusting.
+AI won’t be the solution to a breakdown in trust or an increasingly anti-science information environment.
+Used carelessly, chatbots could make things worse by amplifying misinformation.
+But they are being used and the question is who’s ensuring their answers are accurate and worth trusting.

 DISCLAIMER & PERMISSIONS